bd-j/prospector/doc/sfhs.rst

 So called "parametric" SFHs describe the SFR as a function of time via a relatively simple function with just a few parameters.
-In prospector the parametric SFH treatment is actually handled by FSPS itself, and so the model parameters requirted are the same as those in FSPS (see `documentation
+In prospector the parametric SFH treatment is actually handled by FSPS itself, and so the model parameters required are the same as those in FSPS (see `documentation
 <https://github.com/cconroy20/fsps/blob/master/doc/MANUAL.pdf>`_).

 The available parametric SFHs include exponential decay ("tau" models,